microsoft/aksworkshop/_entries/02-02 challenge2.md

 Once deployed please provide your proctor with a Public IP for your Order Capture API so service availability and performance can be monitored.
-**Note, your public IP cannot change during the hack, so you will need to ensure that you deploy it in a manner that will esnure it does not change.**
+**Note, your public IP cannot change during the hack, so you will need to ensure that you deploy it in a manner that will ensure it does not change.**

 1. Deploy an instance of MongoDB to your cluster